Eddy Kamuanga Ilunga: Style and technique

-Kamuanga Ilunga's Afrofuturism paintings depict the class of culture and technology and are created in acrylic and oil on canvas from posed photographs of live models.
+Kamuanga Ilunga's Afrofuturism paintings depict the clash of culture and technology and are created in acrylic and oil on canvas from posed photographs of live models.
 One major focus of his work is the coltan industry in his home country and "the contrast between the rare metallic ore's role as a vital component in the infrastructure of our digital age and the legions of underpaid workers who dig it out of the earth by hand."
 The figures in his paintings allude to European portraiture, dystopian science fiction and traditional Congolese sculpture and textiles, allowing him to "tattoo the badges of contemporary technology into the skin of those who procure these materials for others' profit."
 The cotton people in his paintings wear alludes to plantations and textile mills created when Congo was a Belgian colony in the 1920s and 1930s, along with today's sweatshop labor and globalization.

 According to Apollo: The International Magazine of Art, Kamuanga Ilunga's paintings reflect "the creative energy and contradictions of life in contemporary Kinshasa.
 Striking classical poses and draped in sumptuously rendered fabrics, the figures in his paintings are frequently depicted alongside ritual objects that have fallen out of use, while their skin is adorned with patterns reminiscent of computer chips – a reference to coltan, the raw material exported in vast quantities from the DRC for use in modern technologies worldwide."

 New African described his work as futuristic and seeming to "positively embrace technology, while also seeking to encompass its traditional roots."
 As Kamuanga Ilunga has said of his paintings, "Understanding the present through the past is central to my work."